 Students live on campus in Gonzaga Hall which opened in the Fall of 2008.
 Students will need to apply for on-campus housing via the accommodations office once they have been accepted to the program.

 Students attending Sogang will pay USM for 15 credits of in-state tuition and fees.
 All other costs will be paid locally to Sogang University.
-Housing is approximately $1700 per semester and includes 13 meals per week.
-Budget an additional $450 for additional meals.
-Please note that students participating in this exchange are required to have health insurance for visa purposes.
+Please note that students participating in this exchange are required to purchase health insurance for visa purposes.